Sakib56/Project-Euler/README.md

 # ProjectEuler
-Attempting the Project Euler challenges in python (just for fun)
+This is a repo for Project Euler challenges in Python (Just for fun) It showcases my programming progression and my general rational for tackling these problems.

+The problems can be found at: https://projecteuler.net/archives